 Takeaway 1 – Spain is a diverse country

 My impression of Spain when I initially moved there was one of a country of siestas, sun and beaches.
-This was built on what I had encountered during previous tips to the country and stereotypes of Spain.
+This was built on what I had encountered during previous trips to the country and stereotypes of Spain.

 What I encountered was very different.